 Pursuant to City Charter and state law, adoption of this ordinance will establish the budget for the 2023 fiscal year.
 The budget ordinance is based on the proposed budget, as adjusted, and as described in Exhibit A, B and C.

 The FY2023 Proposed Budget provided to City Council on July 12, 2022, included \$169,724,990 for operations.
-Changes were made during the series of workshops in July and August.
+The proposed budget included the following: